Measuring chronic pain in everyday life

 It’s challenging for people living with chronic pain to share what they are experiencing in a way that’s meaningful, quantifiable and addressable.
 Existing pain trackers and diary approaches only track self-reported outcomes when it is convenient for patients to complete them, potentially missing behavioral or contextual factors that may be contributing to or showcasing the individual’s pain.
 The format is also not an easy one for a physician to review and formulate a treatment plan based on those specific experiences.

-When we came up with the idea for the DiSCover Project, we wanted to transform the field’s understanding of the real lives of individuals affected by chronic pain.
+When we came up with the idea for the DiSCover Program, we wanted to transform the field’s understanding of the real lives of individuals affected by chronic pain.
 We started by going to the experts: people experiencing chronic pain.
 Over 60 people with chronic pain provided input on their symptoms and other insights they felt were important for us to consider to measure the whole chronic pain experience.
 We also partnered with a leading pain researcher to transform those patient insights into the study protocol.

 In quantifying the chronic pain experience, we hope to find digital signals that mark severity, flare-ups, and quality of life indicators of the condition.
-By accounting for what’s inside a person as well as what they do and their surroundings, we get a fuller picture of the person and can quantify chronic pain biomarkers that could lead to better outcomes and care for these patients.
+By accounting for what’s inside a person as well as what they do and their surroundings, we get a fuller picture of the person and can quantify chronic pain in ways that could lead to better outcomes and care for these patients.

 We are excited about what is possible on this new frontier of medical research in the chronic pain arena.
-We look forward to sharing more in the coming months as the DiSCover Project gets underway.
+We look forward to sharing more in the coming months as the DiSCover Program gets underway.
 Stay tuned!